Wednesday, November 24, 2010

 But the best part, the cherry on top, if you will, is the fact that once I've finally managed to coax that potential buyer onto my site and I've gotten them interested enough to click on my "store" link, the only thing my potential customer sees is my stuff.
 Just... my... stuff...
 No one else's.
 Not even a "People who bought Luc's music also bought..."
 Which means there's no chance that my potential sale will be distracted by "This week's new arrival" or any other competition.

+I've been waiting for a business model like this for years.
 This is, I think an opportunity to get in on the ground floor of something that truly presents the "new music business" those bloggers had been pontificating about for years...

 This is it.
 It's the Mom & Pop type music ebusiness if you know what I mean.